gwu-libraries/package_and_ship/README.md

 - -r, --refid: Name of a specific folder/ref_id inside your input directory to process a single package instead of running batch mode.
 - -b, --born-digital: Sets bag profile/origin to born-digital and triggers ArchivesSpace extent and scope note updates.
 - -a, --accession: Optional accession number string (e.g., 2026-023).
-Appends Accession-Number to bag-info.txt and notes.
+Appends Accession-Number to bag-info.txt.

 # Example Uses